 If there's one thing that can be relied upon when it comes to Hollywood blockbusters being made in New Zealand, it's that every big star who spends time here comes away singing our country's praises.
 But Bryce Dallas Howard takes this phenomenon to the next level.
-She really loves New Zealand.
+She

 In a resting state, sunshine radiates from the effervescent Howard, but mention the Land of the Long White Cloud and she gets positively giddy.